ZhimingZhou/AM-GANs-refactored/README.md

 In traditional GANs (including vanilla GAN, least-square GAN etc.), balance of G and D is very important.
 In practice, we usually adjust the hyper-parameters such that the discriminator is hard to distinguish the real and fake samples during the training process.

-An theoretical explanation of the above issue can be found in https://arxiv.org/abs/1807.00751.
+An theoretical explanation and solution of the above issue can be found in https://arxiv.org/abs/1807.00751.

 ```
 The gradient from traditional GANs can be unwarranted and does not guarantee convergence (though have global minimum at p_g=p_data).